Great Maharsha Synagogue: History

-It was built after 1627 under a restriction "prohibiting the erection of synagogues taller than churches."
 The synagogue was damaged during the Khmelnytsky massacres and centuries later, once again, during the Holocaust.
 It was used as a warehouse during the Soviet era, and later abandoned.
-Reconstruction of the ruins began in 2016 under the leadership of Hryhoriy Arshynov.
+Reconstruction of the ruins began in 2016 under the leadership of Hryhoriy Arshynov; who died suddenly in 2020.
+It was proposed that this site is restored as a Jewish history museum.